RocketPy-Team/RocketPy/README.md

   - Weather ensembles
 - Monte Carlo simulations for dispersion and sensitivity analysis
 - Flexible and modular
+  - Straightforward engineering analysis (e.g. apogee and lifting off speed as a function of mass)
+  - Non-standard flights (e.g. parachute drop test from helicopter)
   - Multi-stage rockets
-  - Non-standard flights (e.g. parachute drop test from helicopter)
-  - Custom continuos and discrete control laws
+  - Custom continuous and discrete control laws
-  - Easy to create new classes (e.g. other types of motors)
+  - Create new classes (e.g. other types of motors)

 ## Join Our Community!
 RocketPy is growing fast!
 Many unviersity groups and rocket hobbyist have already started using it.
 The number of stars and forks for this repository is skyrocketing.
 And this is all thanks to a great community of users, engineers, developers, marketing specialists, and everyone interested in helping.